9001/copyparty/README.md

 files go into `[ok]` if they exist (and you get a link to where it is), otherwise they land in `[ng]`
 * the main reason filesearch is combined with the uploader is cause the code was too spaghetti to separate it out somewhere else, this is no longer the case but now i've warmed up to the idea too much

-adding the same file multiple times is blocked, so if you first search for a file and then decide to upload it, you have to click the `[cleanup]` button to discard `[done]` files (or just refresh the page)

 ### unpost